-- An investment in the notes linked to the iShares[®] MSCI Emerging Markets ETF and the VanEck Vectors[®] Gold Miners ETF is subject to foreign currency exchange rate risk.
-The share prices of the EEM and the GDX will fluctuate based upon its net asset value, which will in turn depend in part upon changes in the value of the currencies in which the stocks held by the EEM and the GDX are traded.
-Accordingly, investors in the notes will be exposed to currency exchange rate risk with respect to each of the currencies in which the stocks held by the EEM and the GDX are traded.
+- An investment in the notes linked to the VanEck Vectors[®] Gold Miners ETF is subject to foreign currency exchange rate risk.
+The share price of the GDX will fluctuate based upon its net asset value, which will in turn depend in part upon changes in the value of the currencies in which the stocks held by the GDX are traded.
+Accordingly, investors in the notes will be exposed to currency exchange rate risk with respect to each of the currencies in which the stocks held by the GDX are traded.
 An investor's net exposure will depend on the extent to which these currencies strengthen or weaken against the U.S. dollar.
-If the dollar strengthens against these currencies, the net asset value of the EEM and the GDX will be adversely affected and the prices of the EEM and the GDX may decrease. - The holdings of the VanEck Vectors[®] Gold Miners ETF are concentrated in the gold and silver mining industries.
+If the dollar strengthens against these currencies, the net asset value of the GDX will be adversely affected and the prices of the GDX may decrease. - The holdings of the VanEck Vectors[®] Gold Miners ETF are concentrated in the gold and silver mining industries.
 All or substantially all of the equity securities held by the GDX are issued by gold or silver mining companies.
 An investment in the notes will be exposed to risks in the gold and silver mining industries.
 As a result of being linked to a single industry or sector, the notes may have increased volatility as the share price of the GDX may be more susceptible to adverse factors that affect that industry or sector.
 Competitive pressures may have a significant effect on the financial condition of companies in these industries.

 In addition, these companies are highly dependent on the price of gold or silver, as applicable.
 These prices fluctuate widely and may be affected by numerous factors.
 Factors affecting gold prices include economic factors, including, among other things, the structure of and confidence in the global monetary system, expectations of the future rate of inflation, the relative strength of, and confidence in, the U.S. dollar (the currency in which the price of gold is generally quoted), interest rates and gold borrowing and lending rates, and global or regional economic, financial, political, regulatory, judicial or other events.
-Gold prices may also be affected by industry factors such as industrial and jewelry demand, lending, sales and purchases of gold by the official sector, including central banks and other governmental agencies and multilateral institutions which hold gold, levels of gold production and production costs, and short-term changes in supply and demand because of trading activities in the gold market.
+Gold prices may also be affected by industry factors such as industrial and jewelry demand, lending, sales and purchases of gold production and production costs, and short-term changes in supply and demand because of trading activities in the gold market.
 Factors affecting silver prices include general economic trends, technical developments, substitution issues and regulation, as well as specific factors including industrial and jewelry demand, expectations with respect to the rate of inflation, the relative strength of the U.S. dollar (the currency in which the price of silver is generally quoted) and other currencies, interest rates, central bank sales, forward sales by producers, global or regional political or economic events, and production costs and disruptions in major silver producing countries such as Mexico and Peru.
 The supply of silver consists of a combination of new mine production and existing stocks of bullion and fabricated silver held by governments, public and private financial institutions, industrial organizations and private individuals.
 In addition, the price of silver has on occasion been subject to very rapid short-term changes due to speculative activities.
-From time to time, above-ground inventories of silver may also infl
+From time to time, above-ground inventories of silver may also influence the market.